12 Things to Do in New York in October

 Botanical Garden| ©Hellotickets

-Until October 31, visitors can enjoy the New York Botanical Garden in the Bronx, which is changing its decor and getting into the Halloween spirit.
+Until 31 October, visitors can enjoy the New York Botanical Garden in the Bronx, which changes its décor and gets into the Halloween spirit.
 There you will discover a garden decorated with pumpkins, scarecrows, friendly skeletons and other traditional characters.

-There's also an autumn puppet show, a workshop to create your own scarecrows, and one weekend in October there's an exhibition of some of the world's largest pumpkins.
-You can also take the opportunity to see the ancient forest, the Bronx River and the spectacular gardens.
+There is also an autumn puppet show, a workshop where you can create your own scarecrows, and an exhibition featuring some of the world's largest pumpkins on a weekend in October.
+You can also take the opportunity to admire its ancient forest, the Bronx River and its spectacular gardens.

-One of the attractions that surprised me the most was the free little train that takes you on a tour of the park and you can stop at the points of interest you want to see in depth.
+One of the attractions that surprised me the most was the free train that takes you on a tour of the park, allowing you to stop at any points of interest you want to explore in more depth.
 Very convenient!

-What you will see in the Botanical Gardens
+What you will see in the Botanical Garden

-• Enid A. Haupt Conservatory: a greenhouse that houses tropical plants and cacti, as well as some very interesting temporary displays.
+• Enid A. Haupt Conservatory: a greenhouse that houses tropical plants and cacti, as well as some very interesting temporary exhibits.

 • Mertz Library: one of the largest botanical libraries in the world.

-• Leon Levy Visitor Center: a centre where you can find seeds, plants and decorative accessories for your home.
+• Leon Levy Visitor Centre: a centre where you can find seeds, plants and decorative accessories for your home.

-• Ponds: filled with water lilies, water lilies and lotuses.
+• Ponds: filled with water lilies, water hyacinths and lotuses.

 Book your tickets for the Botanical Garden